eaa3/perception_neuron_ros/README.md

 # PerceptionNeuronROS (Windows Server)

-This server reads data from PerceptionNeuron trackign system and publishes it to ROS.
+This server reads data from PerceptionNeuron tracking system and publishes it to ROS.

+It is a reorganised version of: https://github.com/smhaller/perception-neuron-ros Using the (Neuron Data Reader SDK version b15)[https://neuronmocap.com/software/neuron-data-reader-sdk].

 ## Building